 Mario Serrano-Losada graduated from the University of Salamanca in 2010 with a BA in Spanish, and again in 2012 with a BA in English.
 He also received an MA in Lexis and Communication from the University of Barcelona in 2011, and carried out research at the same university (Department of Hispanic Philology) the following year, on a postgraduate grant.
-In March 2013 he moved to the University of Santiago de Compostela to work under contract to the VLCG team and prepare a PhD on evidentiality and mirativity in English and Spanish, under the supervision of Teresa Fanego and Belén Méndez-Naya.
+In 2013 he moved to the University of Santiago de Compostela to prepare a PhD on evidentiality and mirativity in English and Spanish, under the supervision of Teresa Fanego and Belén Méndez-Naya.
 In December 2013 he was awarded a three-year I2C postgraduate grant (ref.
 PRE/2013/206) from the Directorate General for University Policy of the Regional Government of Galicia, and in June 2014 he obtained a four-year FPU grant (ref.
 FPU13/02618; 20/12/2013-19/12/2017) from the

 Mario has presented papers at both national and international conferences, and has experience in the organization of research meetings, such as the conference Mapping language across cultures: Textual analysis in cross-cultural and intercultural communication (MLAC10), University of Salamanca, July 2010.
 He is Assistant Editor of Open Linguistics, a new

 academic peer-reviewed journal published online by De Gruyter Open, and serves on the Editorial Board of the online Bibliography of Metaphor and Metonymy (John Benjamins Publishing Company).
 Since 2015 he has been on the Executive Board (currently as Vice-President) of AJIHLE, the Association of Young Researchers in Historiography and History of the Spanish Language, and is Associate Editor (‘Director Adjunto’) of its online journal Res Diachronicae Virtual.

 Universidad de Cantabria

 MA Dissertation (June 2011): Grammaticalization, subjectification and semantic change of Spanish resultar + INF.
 Supervisor: Mar Garachana-Camarero (University of Barcelona).